 ARC 508Thesis StudioThe Master of Architecture Thesis is an independent design project on a theme selected by the student.
 The student begins with a thesis statement outlining an area of study or a problem that has consequences for contemporary architectural production.
 Marking the transition between the academic and professional worlds, the thesis project is an opportunity for each student to define an individual position with regard to a specific aspect of architectural practice.
 As an integral part of the design process, it is intended that the thesis project will incorporate research, programming and site definition.

 ARC 509Integrated Building SystemsAn introduction to building systems and the methods of construction used to realize design in built form.
-First half of the course will be an overview of the primary systems, materials and principals used in construction of buildings and the fabrication of elements, through lectures and accompanying lab sessions.
-The second half will be an explanation of the means by which information is communicated from designers to fabricators, current standards in the practice of architecture, and practice's relation to changes in methods of fabrication and project delivery.
+First half of the course is an overview of the primary systems, materials and principles used in construction of buildings and the fabrication of elements, through lectures and accompanying lab sessions.
+The second half allows students to design, detail and fabricate a custom fabrication utilizing principals explored in the lectures.

 ARC 511Structural DesignIntroduction to the design of building structures of steel, timber and reinforced concrete.